Royal Plaza Hotel (Hong Kong)

-Royal Plaza Hotel (帝京酒店) is a five-star hotel on Prince Edward Road West, Mong Kok, Kowloon, Hong Kong that opened in 1997.
-In 2018, the hotel celebrated its 20th anniversary.
+Royal Plaza Hotel (帝京酒店) is a hotel located on Prince Edward Road West, Mong Kok, Kowloon, and Hong Kong that opened in 1997.

-Owned by Sun Hung Kai Properties, it is located next to Grand Century Place and above the Mong Kok East station of the MTR.
+Owned by Sun Hung Kai Properties, it is located at Grand Century Place and with direct access to the Mong Kok East station of the MTR.

 History

 At the end of 1990, the Kowloon-Canton Railway Corporation entered a joint venture with Sun Hung Kai Properties to develop the site.
 A land premium of around HK$2.5 billion was accordingly paid to the government in 1993.

 The development, called Grand Century Place, was designed by Hong Kong architecture firm Wong & Ouyang.
 The hotel component, named Royal Plaza Hotel, opened in 1997.

 Features

-The hotel has two restaurants, a bar that hosts musicians, hot tubs, an outside pool, a gym, a health club, hot tubs, and a sauna.
-It also has a ballroom and meeting rooms.
+The hotel has two restaurants, a Grand Ballroom and a Junior Ballroom.
+It also has a Health Club, which provides comprehensive health and recreational facilities: